Batch Change with Database Group

 2. Regsiter an admin account and it will be granted the workspace admin role automatically.

-3. Bytebase provides two sample PostgreSQL instances.
+1. Bytebase provides two sample PostgreSQL instances.
 Click Select Project on the top bar, and click New Project on the popup.
-Fill it with a name batch project and create Create. bb-new-project
+Fill it with a name batch project and create Create.

-4. Go into project batch change, click Database > Databases on the left side bar.
+2. Go into project batch change, click Database > Databases on the left side bar.
 There is no databases belonging to this project yet.
 Click New DB.
 To mimic the real-world scenario, firstly, create demo-test which should be created on sample test instance.
-An issue will be created automatically, since we haven't configured any rollout mechanism or custom approval workflow, it will roll out automatically.
-After the issue is done, the database is created. bb-new-project
+An issue will be created automatically, click Rollout.
+After the issue is done, the database is created.

 bb-issue-test-done